 The most common non-medical problem that dog owners ask me about is aggression toward people and other dogs.
 There is enormous variation in aggressiveness or assertiveness among dogs.
-Certain breeds such as chows are famous for this quality; but there is wide variation within any breed as well.
+Certain breeds such as Chows are famous for this quality; but there is wide variation within any breed as well.
 Experiences in puppyhood influence aggressiveness as adults but genetics also plays a key role in this problem.
 Owner temperament is also a very important factor.
-The size of the dog involved determines the seriousness of this problem.
-Toy dogs can be almost cute when they growl and posture but large dogs are quite dangerous.
+Learn more about dog aggression, and the factors that influence it, below.

 The Early Window Of Socialization